How to Avoid Taxes on RSUs in 2024

 This tip isn’t applicable to everyone, but if you have a child that receives some form of daycare, you can reduce your taxes on RSUs indirectly by contributing to a Dependent Care FSA.

 Whether your child attends a large daycare, a smaller in-home daycare, has a nanny, or has a fancy trilingual au pair, some of the expenses you pay can likely be covered under a Dependent Care FSA (sometimes referred to as a DCFSA).
-Check out this site for a full list of qualified dependent care expenses.
+Check out the following site for a full list of qualified dependent care expenses.

 Dependent Care FSAs work similar to an HSA or standard FSA.
 The way it usually works is you contribute to an account through your employer, the money goes in without paying taxes, then after you’ve had dependent care expenses come up, you request a refund check from the company managing the Dependent Care FSA.